hozaifaO/Iternarya/README.md

 # Iternarya
-iOS App Made while learning
+This is an iOS Application made while learning Swift, MVC, and github.